tadatomix/thebet/Commission idea.md

 ##### Body
 As mentioned in [[Commission idea#General|General]], Wilford has a thin body.
 His body is pierced as well.
 Wilford has a 2 titanium nipple ring piercings.
 They aren't circular, but rectangular, each ~6.7mm (~0.26 in) thick.
-He doesn't like wear any clothes at home, besides jockstrap.
-His jocks are gold yellow with a semi-thick (~3cm (~1.18 in)) white waistband.
 ##### Lower Body
 Wilford legs are the only part, which can be considered muscular, for a bit.
 He is a good runner, and can do 23 squats.
-He doesn't have a really developed "bubble butt", yet so, this part, isn't flat at all.
+Due to that, his butt isn't flat.
+He doesn't like wear any clothes at home, besides mesh jockstrap.
+His jocks are gold yellow with a semi-thick (~3cm (~1.18 in)) white waistband.

-He doesn't have any footwear.
+He doesn't wear any footwear.
 No boots and no socks.
 ### 2. Jacob Turner
 Jacob is an OC made by me.
 He is Wilford's buddy and another part of this artwork.
 ##### General